Table of content:

 What are the consequences of talent shortage?

 The talent shortage is hitting Germany hard as an industrial country.
-Indeed, many companies can only fulfil their orders with qualified staff.
+Indeed, many companies can only fulfill their orders with qualified staff.
 If there is a lack of staff, there is a lack of follow-up orders.
 In the long run, this leads to a loss of revenue.

 In addition, they need to dig deeper into their pockets to be attractive to skilled workers.
 Small and medium-sized companies in particular often cannot keep up with the well-paying large companies.